Reinforcement Learning Approaches for the Orienteering Problem with Stochastic and Dynamic Release Dates: Computational Experiments

-\IL{As for implementation details, we remark the following.
-Six branch-and-cut algorithms are implemented: a) to calculate upper bounds with perfect information, b) to check whether the conditions of the partially optimal policy are satisfied, c) to calculate the consenus function of the PFA approach, d) to calculate the value function approximation in the VFA approach, and e) to get the route for the ME approach {described in Section \ref{sec:myopic}}.
-All these algorithms rely on separation of GSECs which are implemented using lazy cutcallback of the CPLEX solver.
-To benefit from general-purpose cuts generated by the CPLEX solver, we collect the cuts separated at the root node of the branching tree, and then restart the ILP.
-We set a time limit for the solution of each branch-and-cut to 5, 10 and 10 minutes for the deterministic, stochastic and myopic ILP model, respectively.
+As for implementation details, we remark on the following.
+Seven branch-and-cut algorithms are implemented: a) to calculate upper bounds with perfect information, b) to check whether the conditions of the partially optimal policy are satisfied, c) to calculate the consensus function of the VFA-CF approach, d) to calculate the value function approximation in the VFA approaches (VFA-CF and VFA-2S), e) to get the route for the ME approach {described in Section \ref{sec:myopic}} and f) to calculate the heuristic solution based on the modified OP-rd {described in Section \ref{sec:OPrd_PE}}.
+All these algorithms rely on the separations of GSECs, which are implemented using lazy cutcallback of the CPLEX solver.
+To benefit from general-purpose cuts generated by the CPLEX solver, we collect the cuts separated at the root node of the branching tree and then restart the ILP.
+We set a time limit for the solution of each branch-and-cut as follows: VFA-CF: 5 minutes, VFA-2S: 10 minutes, ME: 10 minutes, and OPrd\_PE: 2 minutes.
 Note that the deterministic model is allocated with a shorter computing time as it is solved for each scenario.
+As for the OP-rd heuristic model, the maximum time assigned is set to 2 minutes to be consistent with a practical application setting where a short time is available to take decisions in every decision epoch.
 All other CPLEX parameters are left at their default values.
-The call to partial characterization of optimal policy is skipped in each decision epoch of PFA and VFA when $|N^{known}_e|<0.25|N^{unserved}_e|$ and remaining time $[t_e,T_E] > 0.75T_E$.
-We consider that for such settings there are small chances that conditions of Proposition \ref{prop:charact} are satisfied.} Concerning the calculation of upper bounds using the model \eqref{eq:base}, we provide CPLEX with a starting feasible solution corresponding to the solution of model \eqref{eq:UB} and the time limit is set to one hour.
+The call to the partial characterization of the optimal policy is skipped in each decision epoch of VFA-CF and VFA-2S when $|N^{known}_e|<0.25|N^{unserved}_e|$ and remaining time $[t_e,T_E] > 0.75T_E$.
+We consider that for such settings there are small chances that conditions of Proposition \ref{prop:charact} are satisfied.
+Concerning the calculation of upper bounds using model \eqref{eq:base}, we provide CPLEX with a starting feasible solution corresponding to the solution of model \eqref{eq:UB}, and the time limit is set to one hour.

 The remainder of this section is organized as follows.
-We first describe the input instances in Section \ref{sec:instances} and the myopic approaches in Section \ref{sec:myopic}.
-Section \ref{sec:partial_benefit} illustrates the benefit of integrating partial characterization of optimal policy within the PFA and VFA approaches.
-Finally, Section \ref{sec:final_results} presents the comparison of the two proposed approaches with two myopic approaches.
+We first describe the input instances in Section \ref{sec:instances} and in Section \ref{sec:benchmarks} we present the benchmark approaches we use for comparisons including two myopic approaches (Section \ref{sec:myopic}) and an approach considering point estimation of future information (Section \ref{sec:OPrd_PE}).
+Finally, Section \ref{sec:compute} compares the two proposed approaches with the benchmark approaches (Section \ref{sec:final_results}) and the experiments for two vehicles (Section \ref{2-vehicle}).